We have spent over 40 hours researching and contacting the membership teams of over 22 gym chains in the US.

 You can see how much the average person spends on a gym membership vs a home gym over 10 years below…

 It’s safe to assume that within 5 years the average person will be saving money each month.
-But it’s also possible to buy a very good home gym for around $1,000 as you can see here.
+But it’s also possible to buy a very good home gym for around $1,000 as you can see in our home gym guide.

 But in my opinion, a home gym has too many benefits that outweigh a gym membership if you are on the fence.